 Krugerrand 1oz Gold Coin

-The Rand Refinery is the inventor of the standard 1oz investment gold coin.
-With the launch of the Krugerrand in 1969 it sill produces the most known gold coin in the world today.
+The Rand Refinery was the inventor of the standard 1oz investment gold coin.
+With the launch of the Krugerrand in 1969 it still produces the most well-known gold coin in the world today.

 |Quantity||Price, incl.
 Taxes|

 Gold Coins and Bars: VAT free acc. to $25 UStG

 Silver Coins and Coin bars: Margin scheme taxed acc. to §25 UStG, displayed price inclusive of all taxes.
 No separate VAT on invoice.